patterncoder/NinjaSchemas/documentation/apiObjects/menuGroup.md

 ##Other Notes

 - Do we need the "State" Field that is currently implemented in the schema?
 I'm unclear on this fields purpose - Michael

-###Pending changes

-- abstracting dateCreated to the meta Data Object